mathiasertl/django-ca/README.md

 ## ToDo

-1. Finish documentation (this doc, localsettings example)
-2. Add ability to override keyUsage/extendedKeyUsage when signing a new cert
+1. Add ability to override keyUsage/extendedKeyUsage when signing a new cert

 ## License